haberdashPI/german_track/_research/plans.md

 - let's try looking at just the EEG data, see if there is anything in the frequencies worth identifying
+    + get rid of mcca, seems to be making things worse
-    - try using FFT of concatenated windows to get overall frequency estimate across all trials, and then average that across conditions & subjects
+    + try using FFT of concatenated windows to get overall frequency estimate across all trials, and then average that across conditions & subjects
     - compare windows before and after onset of target, see if